NielsdeBlaauw/query-monitor-twig-profile/README.md

 ## Installation
 1. Install the plugin.
 2. Activate it.
-3. Check the \'Twig profile\' tab in Query Monitor.
+3. Check the 'Twig profile' tab in Query Monitor.
 4. Optimize your site.

 ## Frequently Asked Questions